Gateway Commercial Finance

 Business Financing Options

-You know you need funding for your business, but you’re not sure which option is best.
-You could apply for funding from your bank, bring on an investor, borrow from family, or even work with a factoring company.
+You know you need funding for your business, but you’re unsure which option is best.
+You could apply for financing from your bank, bring on an investor, borrow from family, or even work with a factoring company.
 They’re all viable options.
-However, determining the right choice for you depends largely on your unique situation.
+However, determining your choice depends largely on your unique situation.

 Four Great Funding Alternatives For Businesses

 Need a little guidance?
 Read about all four funding sources below.
-This guide will help you determine whether each particular funding source is right for your specific goals and needs.
+This guide will help determine whether each funding source suits your goals and needs.

 Bank funding